-- ISP’s license application specifies that DOE would take title of used nuclear fuel at the commercial nuclear reactor sites and be responsible for its transport to the CISF.
+- ISP’s license application specifies that the title holders of the used nuclear fuel at the commercial nuclear reactor sites be responsible for its transport to the CISF.

-- ISP proposed a license condition in its application that obligates ISP to enter into an agreement that would ensure the interim storage of newly secured DOE used nuclear fuel is properly funded by DOE.
+- ISP proposed a license condition in its application that obligates ISP to enter into an agreement that would ensure the interim storage of used nuclear fuel is properly funded by DOE.

-- License condition stipulates that the contract must be in place prior to commencement of operations at the CISF.
+- License condition stipulates that the contracts must be in place prior to commencement of operations at the CISF.

 Ownership and Liability Issues Associated with Consolidated Interim Storage of Used Nuclear Fuel

 When the federal government failed to meet its obligation to take title to used nuclear fuel by 1998, it created a liability that has cost American taxpayers $6.1 billion through 2016 as a result of lawsuits filed against the government for its failure to meet that deadline.